Freshman Learning Communities

 In an effort to introduce students to campus and community resources needed to succeed during their first semester, each section of GSU 1010 offers modules on student advisement (for a successful academic career), Atlanta-Based Learning (to learn with Atlanta communities and by service learning), Everfi Haven and AlcoholEDU (for drugs, alcohol, and sexual health) and academic honesty.

-GSU 1010 offers students a unique opportunity to learn about themselves, form bonds with others in their FLC and gain an appreciation for the university and its environment.
+GSU 1010 offers students a unique opportunity to learn about themselves, form bonds with others in their FLC/PLC and gain an appreciation for the university and its environment.

 Based on a student’s academic performance, a letter grade, following the plus/minus grading system, will be assigned upon completion of the course.
 The grade for GSU 1010 counts in the student’s GPA; credits earned in GSU 1010 do not apply to the 120 credit hours required to graduate.